 Cooter, however, was his biggest role.

-And after the show closed in 1985, Jones set his sights on Congress, failing in a 1986 bid but winning a Georgia congressional seat in 1988 and again in 1990.
+And after the show closed in 1985, Jones set his sights on Congress.
+He lost a 1986 bid but won a Georgia congressional seat in 1988 and again in 1990.

 After redistricting took his seat, the Yellow Dog Southern Democrat ran against Newt Gingrich and lost.
 However, his ethics complaints against Gingrich ultimately led to Newt’s resignation from Congress.

-Eventually, Cooter set up shop at a little place right at the entrance of the strip in Gatlinburg where he – at least outwardly – appeared to enjoy success for several years before leaving for a less high-profile spot.
+Eventually, Cooter set up shop at a little place right at the entrance of the strip in Gatlinburg.
+And he – at least outwardly – appeared to enjoy success for several years before leaving for a less high-profile spot.

 Today Cooter’s has three locations, one in a strip mall on Wears Valley Road in Pigeon Forge, one in Nashville and one in Luray, Virginia.